garysum88/nc-news/README.md

 This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run this app locally?
-In order to run this app locally, you have Node.js version 17 installed.
+In order to run this app locally, make sur you have Node.js version 17 installed.

 1. Clone the [Repo](https://github.com/garysum88/nc-news.git) in your command line interface